lightning/bolts/12-offer-encoding.md

       after midnight 1 January 1970, UTC that invoice_request should not be attempted.
   - if it is connected only by private channels:
-    - MUST include `offer_paths` containing one or more paths to the node from publicly reachable nodes.
+    - MUST include `offer_paths` containing one or more paths to the node that will reply to the `invoice_request`, using introduction nodes that are publicly reachable.
   - otherwise:
     - MAY include `offer_paths`.
   - if it includes `offer_paths`: